 - a.
 Students requesting accommodations due to a disability have the following responsibilities: - i.
 Schedule a meeting with the ADA Coordinator to initiate accommodations processes. - ii.
 Provide the ADA Coordinator with recent documentation of the disability from a professional who is qualified to make a diagnosis (In most cases the documentation of the disability should be no more than three years old) - iii.
 Request specific, approved accommodations from professors in a timely manner - iv.
 Maintain academic requirements of the university - v.
-Per federal guidelines: Re-request every term you wish to receive accommodations
+Per federal guidelines: Re-request every term you wish to receive accommodations is enrolled.
+At least two HESI-APRN exams and one APEA Exam will be administered while enrolled in NUR 680 Family Nurse Practitioner Review Course (NUR 680).

-Student Enrichment Contract for FNP Program of Study (MSN or DNP)
+Remediation Policy (MSN or DNP)

-Standardized (HESI) exams will be administered at scheduled times throughout the FNP program of study to identify knowledge strengths and weaknesses.
-A HESI exam for Advanced Health Assessment (NUR 625) and Advanced Pathophysiology (NUR 603) will be given during the semester the student is enrolled in NUR 625.
-A HESI exam for Advanced Pharmacology (NUR 605) will be given during the semester the student is enrolled in NUR
+Standardized (HESI) exams will be administered at scheduled times throughout the MSN, Post-Mater's, and DNP programs of study to identify knowledge strengths and weaknesses.
+A HESI exam for Advanced Health Assessment (NUR 602), Advanced Pathophysiology (NUR 603), and Advanced Pharmacology (NUR 605) will be given during the semester the student